vdaas/vald/docs/developer/style.md

 ### Interfaces

 Interface defines the program interface for usability and future extendability.
-Unlike other languages like Java, Golang supports implicit interface implementation.
+Unlike other languages like Java, Go supports implicit interface implementation.
 The type implements do not need to specify the interface name; to "implements" the interface the structs only need to defined the methods the same as the interface, so please be careful to define the method name inside the interface.

 The interface should be named as: